- Comprehensive On-Site Endocrinology and Andrology Laboratory: CAP, CLIA and OSHA certified - no deficiencies

 The FDA guidelines establish comprehensive testing on the donation of all third party tissues -donor sperm, donor eggs and donor embryos.
 The FDA defines donor screening as a review of relevant medical records for information about the donor that might indicate past or present infections or genetic risk factors.
 Donor testing is subsequently defined as the actual performance of laboratory tests on a specimen collected from the donor to determine whether the donor has been exposed to or is infected with a disease agent.
 As part of donor screening, the FDA will require a documented dialogue with the potential donor, which will include a review of relevant medical records by qualified personnel and screening for all transmissible diseases need to be conducted, as well as any other actions necessary to ensure compliance with the program.

-- 4/2016 - most recent inspection, again passed with no deficiencies and inspector stated "this was the best clinic she has inspected".
+- 4/2016 - most recent inspection, again passed and inspector stated "this was the best clinic she has inspected".
 Great job, Gina, who is ACFS-FDA coordinator- JSN.

 Blood Drawing Services